HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 it.
 That I fulfill his desire of having an employee with a good attitude, a hard worker, excited everyday to come into work and someone who gets good work done.
 He spoke to me for roughly 30 min at the end of the work day.

+# 30 September 2021
+Karl told me that he's glad he hired me instead of Zachary Springer (back when I was interviewing and later when he also interviewed)